aws/eks-anywhere/examples/terraform/README.md

 - the latest version of [Terraform](https://www.terraform.io/downloads)

-- the latest version of [tfk8s](https://github.com/jrhouston/tfk8s), a tool for converting K8s manifest files to Terraform HCL
+- the latest version of [tfk8s](https://github.com/jrhouston/tfk8s), a tool for converting Kubernetes manifest files to Terraform HCL

 ### Guide